 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Astroloba plants are increasingly popular as succulent ornamental, due to the extraordinary beauty of their leaf structure.
-Some have intricate patterns of lines, margins, spots and raised tubercles on their leaves.
+Astroloba plants are increasingly popular as succulent ornamental due to the extraordinary beauty of their leaf structure.
+Some have intricate patterns of lines, margins, spots, and raised tubercles on their leaves.
 Nearly all of them display a crystal-like regularity in their leaf arrangement.
 This is not always apparent in wild plants, which are usually disfigured by their harsh habitat.

-Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up and go brown, all along its stem.
-This is unfortunate because, as explained, much of the beauty of the plants comes from the intricate, crystalline pattern of their leaves.
-However this disfigurement can be avoided by keeping the plants in optimal, fertile conditions – growing steadily and sheltered from stress… – See more at: How to Grow and Care for Astroloba
+Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up and go brown all along their stem.
+This is unfortunate because much of the beauty of plants comes from the intricate, crystalline pattern of their leaves.
+However, this disfigurement can be avoided by keeping the plants in optimal, fertile conditions – growing steadily and sheltered from stress.

 See more at How to Grow and Care for Astroloba.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.